 - Small package.
 You can carry the board inside a backpack to wherever you like.
 And it doesn't take up much storage space.

 - Price.
 There is a wide price range for inflatable boards.
-Notwithstanding this, you can have a proper inflatable board for half the price of a hard board.
+Notwithstanding this, you can find proper inflatable boards for half the price of hard boards.

 But also some disadvantages...

 - Stiffness.
 Although the stiffness of inflatable boards has been much improved with new construction technologies, hard boards do have a more direct feel and better performance.

 - Gybing.
 Due to the thick rails it's hard to achieve good bite for proper carving gybes.

 - Wave riding.
 The thick and rounded rails also mean that inflatables are not suitable for wave riding.

 - Weight.
 Inflatable boards are usually a little heavier than hard boards.